 Point Nine closes sixth fund

-Berlin-based venture capitalist Point Nina has closed its sixth fund and plans to invest 180 million euros in seed-stage startups in the future.
-The reports Gründerszene.
-According to the report, the money will flow into B2B startups that are mainly active in Europe.
-For this, Point Nine is apparently doubling the maximum amount to be invested per startup to a total of five million euros.
+Berlin-based venture capitalist Point Nina has now closed its sixth fund and plans to invest 180 million euros in seed-stage start-ups in the future.
+This is reported by Gründerszene.
+According to the report, the money will flow into B2B start-ups that are mainly active in Europe.
+To this end, Point Nine is apparently doubling the maximum amount to be invested per start-up to a total of five million euros.

-This is now the VC's sixth fund, which had its origins in the Team Europe incubator.
-The previous fund had raised nearly 100 million euros and closed in September 2020.
+This is now the sixth fund of the VC, which originated in the Team Europe incubator.
+The previous fund had raised almost 100 million euros and was closed in September 2020.
 According to the venture capitalist, the money ran out just a few days ago.
-At the time, the focus was also on investing in B2B startups.
-However, Point Nine only invested in between 500,000 euros to 2.5 million per startup at that time, and only in the seed phase.
-However, should the start-up receive seed funding from Point Nine, Managing Partner Christoph Janz promised at the time to also participate in the Series A round.
+At that time, the focus was also on investing in B2B start-ups.
+However, Point Nine only invested between 500,000 euros and 2.5 million euros per start-up at that time, and only in the seed phase.
+However, should the start-up receive seed financing from Point Nine, Managing Partner Christoph Janz promised at the time that he would also participate in the Series A round.

 In Germany, Point Nine has invested in Wanda, Delivery Hero, Contentful, Finiata and Mister Spex, among others.